gniquyij/huz/README.md

 # huz

-huz \[hʌts] is an open source listening habit tracking tool designed to record/track/analyze your sound listening.
+huz \[hʌts] is an open source listening habit tracking tool designed to record/track/analyze your listening.

 ## Installation